carlosredolar/Desarrollo_Videojuegos/SaveTheCat/README.md

    - Sprties, textures and background
    - Bat (enemy)
    - Pathfinding

-I have been working with the entities and the other enemy (zombie), but they are not functional.
+We have been working with the entities and the other enemy (zombie), but they are not functional.